shenjiaxing/shenjiaxing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an Assistant Professor at the Department of Computing and Decision Sciences, Lingnan University.
+I am an Assistant Professor at The Department of Computing and Decision Sciences, Lingnan University.
 Previously, I was with the Department of Computing, The Hong Kong Polytechnic University as a Research Assistant Professor from 2020 to 2022.
 I obtained B.E. in Software Engineering and Ph.D. in Computer Science from Jilin University in 2014 and The Hong Kong Polytechnic University in 2019, respectively.
 I was also a visiting scholar at Media Lab, Massachusetts Institute of Technology in 2017.

 My central research theme is Human Dynamics which refers to interdisciplinary research studying human behavior and providing actionable insights.